Hostile Takeover

 Guns became swords.
 J rose and surveyed the battlefield to come.

-Her targets stood in the middle.
-Slowing to an apparent crawl as J tracked them.
-Each worker wielded weapons improvised – giant wrench, woodax, hammer, pickax.
+Her targets stood in the middle, slowing to an apparent crawl as J tracked them.
+Each worker wielded weapons improvised — giant wrench, woodax, hammer, pickax.
 No threats.

-As if to the beat of a synchronized drum, at once J and N each sailed forth, two blurs of motion.
+As if to the beat of a synchronized drum, at once J and N each sailed forth, twin blurs of motion.
 In a rain of bullets, N proved what J had surmised: as the shots neared their targets, even those not aimed at the orange-eyed drone all stopped or curved away.

 They would not win at range.
 Still, with every bullet intercepted, an orange pupil blinked to a Y shape and back again, at near-strobing speeds.
 Noted.